sshilpisingh2207/TextNarrator/TextNarrator/readme.txt

-* Time spent on each of the above task
+lessons learned on each of the above task
-1) 3 hours to retrieve pdf files using media provider.
+1)  to retrieve pdf files using media provider.
  (Before it was covered in class, it took us time to search about it and understand how to use it , but after it was taught in class it helped us to gain better conceptual understanding. )

-2)6 hours to retrieve first page of pdf as a bitmap :
+2)to retrieve first page of pdf as a bitmap :
 To understand and test the different API’s of the external library and use the appropriate API to retrieve the first page as a bitmap.

-3)2 hours to display the list with name and the bitmap and check error conditions like if the pdf is of size 0 bytes, then display a default image.
+3) to display the list with name and the bitmap and check error conditions like if the pdf is of size 0 bytes, then display a default image.

-4) & 5) 6 hours
+4)
 To understand  and test the different API’s of the external library itext and use the appropriate one to extract text from the pdf and display it.